First Year Applicants

 Checklist for Applying to UHart—submit the following

 - An application form submitted online or The Common Application along with the application fee.
 The Common Application is a not-for-profit organization that serves students and member institutions by providing an admission application – online and in print – that students may submit to any of its 456 members.

 - An official transcript of the secondary school record; official college transcripts, if any.

 - ACT or SAT scores are optional for most University programs.
-See below for any exceptions and our test optional policy).
+See below for any exceptions and our test optional policy below).
 The University of Hartford CEEB code 003436.

 - A letter of recommendation is required for admission and can be completed by one of your high school teachers or your counselor.
 The letter can be emailed to firstname.lastname@example.org or returned to the following address:

 For detailed academic requirements and other specific information for admission to a particular college of the university please contact the Office of Admission by calling 800.947.4303 or by email at email@example.com.